eagleyuan21/exhibit-project/README.md

 <img src=exhibit-image.jpg width="420">

 The exhibit has a motor and track located on the top of the exhibit that show progression, three buttons to play with the exhibit, and an ultrasonic sensor that acts as both a trigger to start and a restart for the exhibit.
+A specific image of the hardware can be found in "exhibit-image.jpg".

 "exhibit.m" is the Matlab file for the exhibit.
 Anywhere in the code with a ".jpg" file is where an image is projected onto the screen relevant to the story line of the exhibit.